DieterPrado/Java-Spring/README.md

 - To save time using SpringData by performing databases operations without code.
 Query methods.

 - To use CrudRepository interface.
+It is an interface that provides CRUD methods, like save.

 - Query methods are methods that find information from the database and are declared on the repository interface.
 Example **findByDateOrderByNameDesc**.
 It is very importatnt to use correctly camelcase.